Specialized Use Cases¶

 Road Use Charging (RUC)¶

 Road Use Charging systems rely on trusted reporting of mileage, location, or toll zone entry to calculate fees.
+RUC systems track mileage or toll zone entry to calculate user fees.
+Accuracy and fairness depend on trusted location reporting.
 Key risks:

 - Manipulation of reported travel data to reduce fees